max-exner/TURBOdeb/README.md

 Future (when the UART interface works correctly):

-* Open the Vivado project and open the SDK.
+* Open the Vivado project and open the SDK (this project is created with Vivado 2018.3).
 * Choose the turbo_uart_to_bram Project and run as "Launch in Hardware (system debugger)"
 * Check the serial port, the port with the highest count is the right one
 * Open the [MAIN](/sw/src/main.cpp) and make sure that the #define FPGA_CALC is defined.